By Greg Ball, President of Ball Media Innovations

 You’ll want to arrange for a couple of things that will impact your video quality.
 First, an audio person should always be in the room during each presentation.
 This is because things can go wrong.
 For example, you could get a buzz in the sound, which means there will be a buzz on your video.
 The sound could be too low or distorted and this will also impact your video quality.
 Someone must be there to monitor the sound at all times if it’s important to you to get good sound on your video.

-A good video production company will work with the sound system and the audio person to get good quality sound for your video(s).
+An experienced video production company will work with the sound system and the audio person to get good quality sound for your video(s).

 4. Know your event schedule and schedule set-up/test/breakdown time for the video crew.

-They’ll also need time to break down and remove their equipment after they’ve shot everything you need from them.
+Lastly, they’ll need time to break down and remove their equipment after they’ve shot everything you need from them.
 That should also be scheduled in.

 Do You Need a Video Production Company for your Conference or Convention?
 Check out what makes us your best choice of video production company for your convention or conference video.